 Denise Comer, Co-Leader and Site Developer

-Denise is Director of First-Year Writing at Duke University.
+Denise is Director of the Thompson Writing Program at Duke University.
 She earned her Ph.D. in English Literature and has been teaching writing at Duke for over fifteen years.
 In her role as director, she has collaborated to integrate civic engagement initiatives, digital research and writing, and increased responsiveness to international and intercultural undergraduates at Duke.
 Her research explores writing pedagogy, writing program administration, and teaching with technology.
 Her recently published books include: Writing in Transit: A Reader (ed.) and It’s Just a Dissertation: The Irreverent Guide to Transforming Your Dissertation from Daunting to Doable to Done (co-written with Barbara Gina Garrett).
 Denise grew up in a suburb of Washington, D.C.
 When not working, she enjoys traveling and spending time with friends and family.
-She lives in Raleigh with her husband and their three children.
+She lives in Raleigh with her three children.
 Learn more about Denise at http://sites.duke.edu/denisecomer/

 Mich Donovan, Instructional Media Consultant